Have you ever needed to send someone a confidential message?

 There are steps you can take to increase the security of your email.
 But, because of how email works, the more you secure it, the more of a pain it is to use.
 You need to jump through a lot of hoops.
 There’s not much you can do to increase the security of texting, also because of how the technology works.

 The main thing that makes secure messaging secure is end-to-end encryption.
-This keeps data secret along the entire path from sender to intended recipient, so that only the intended recipient can see/hear it.
+This keeps data secret along the entire path from the sender to the intended recipient so that only the intended recipient can see/hear it.
 It keeps data encrypted while in transit (traveling) and at rest (in storage).
 This prevents not only hackers, but also governments and even the companies transmitting the data from seeing it.

 Recall the example of passing a note in a classroom I gave earlier.
 Now imagine that after you write your note, you lock it in a box using a key that only you and your friend have.
 Your classmates pass the box along, but are unable to open it to see what’s inside.
 Your friend receives the box and uses their key to open it and read your note.
 This process is similar to what happens with end-to-end encrypted messages.